tzurp/playwright-cleanup/README.md

 });
 ```

 The option is disabled by default, so existing version-2 teardown behavior is unchanged.
-It only coordinates the `request` fixture. `page.request` is a different API and is closed with its browser context; `page`, `context`, and custom fixtures are not implicit cleanup dependencies.
-A custom fixture that depends on `cleanup`, while cleanup also depends on that fixture, creates a Playwright fixture cycle.
+It only coordinates the `request` fixture.

 Cleanup callbacks run in reverse registration order.
 Callback failures are logged as warnings and do not fail the test.